Ha-Kyeong/Tom_and_Jerry/README.md

 ```

 ### 3. Code your algorithm
 You have to fill the designated blank space in "fill_your_algorithm.py" module.
 This is where your own algorithm to determine 'self.dir_x' and 'self.dir_y' should be placed.
 '''
 class Shortest_Path_Algorithm(Position):
     def __init__(self, x: int, y: int) -> None:
         super().__init__(x, y)
-        '''
-            If you want to store some values, define your variables here.
-            Using `self`-based variables, you can re-call the value of previous state easily.
-        '''
         self.dir_x = 0
         self.dir_y = 0